aryansinhacodes/music-player/README.md

 - Play / Pause the music
 - Skip forward / backward buttons (just UI for now)
 - Progress bar to see the song’s current time
+- Download & share buttons
 - Cool circular buttons with hover effects
 - Song image with a nice border and shadow
 - Interactive and smooth design